shiraLevinzon/Hadasim_Test/README.md

 SQLClient package

 #### Bonus
-In the bonus folder you can find a Windows Form Application project, After runing Bonus.sln file, a form will be displayed showing the number of patients who were active each day in the last month - displayed as a graph, and how many members of the coffers are not vaccinated at all.
+In the bonus folder you can find a Windows Form Application project, update the connection string in Form1> Form1_Load to point to your database
+After runing Bonus.sln file, a form will be displayed showing the number of patients who were active each day in the last month - displayed as a graph, and how many members of the coffers are not vaccinated at all.

 #### Note: